 2021 economic stimulus

-Note: This update is as of April 2021, with an update on changes made by President Biden.
-Things are constantly changing, so the information needs to be verified before acting on it.
+Note: This update is as of May 2021.
+We do our best to keep this updated, but things are constantly changing.
+Information needs to be verified before acting on it.

 The American Rescue Plan Act of 2021, the latest stimulus package to be considered by Congress during the COVID-19 pandemic, follows in the wake of the $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020 and the nearly $900 billion stimulus included in the Consolidated Appropriations Act of 2021, passed in December 2020.
 The Act extends some aspects of those bills while also creating new recovery strategies.

 The American Rescue Plan Act extends Pandemic Unemployment Assistance (PUA) benefits of $300 a week through September 6, 2021, and increases the total number of weeks available from 50 to 79.
 Federal Pandemic Unemployment Compensation (FPUC) benefits of $300 are also extended through September 6, 2021.

 - $21.55 billion for emergency rental assistance through September 30, 2027

 - $5 billion in emergency housing vouchers through September 30, 2030